 "Please keep your testing ticket with you and do not use it for scratch paper.
 I will need to collect it at the end of this test session.

-Click the blue button on the screen that says 'Start.'
-You should now see a screen that says 'Welcome.'
+Click the box in the middle of the screen that says 'Start.'